Logan-Lin/Homepage/blog/md/multi-modal-transformer.md

-# Multi-Modal and Multi-function Transformers
+# Multi-modal and Multi-function Transformers

 Transformers have gained immense popularity within deep learning and AI communities in recent years.
 Since their introduction in *Vaswani et al., "Attention Is All You Need"*, they have proven to be powerful sequential models across diverse domains, with thousands of variations and "improved versions."
 The rise of Large Language Models (LLMs), which largely use Transformers as their foundation, has led to another surge in research around this architecture.
 This trend has even led graph learning and Computer Vision (CV) communities to move beyond their established foundation models (i.e., GNNs and CNNs) and embrace Transformers.
 This explains the increasing prevalence of graph Transformers and image Transformers today.